Recording slow queries and analyzing them using pt-query-digest

 Recommended settings for the slow query log

-This document describes the configuration procedure when you are running MySQL on-premises or on EC2.
+This document describes the configuration procedure when running MySQL on-premise or on EC2.

 Enable log output